andreas-schwenk/pysell/README.md

 ## Example

-The following example code generates two questions, as seen in the figure.
+The following example code generates some questions, as seen in the figure and available for testing [here](https://andreas-schwenk.github.io/pysell/ex1.html).

 ![](img/example.png)